crisprVerse/Tutorials/Design_OPS/README.md

 these truncated sequences, or barcodes, which corresponds to the number of sequencing cycles, is fixed and chosen by the experimentalist.
-From a gRNA design perspective, additional constraints are needed to ensure sufficient dissimilarity between the rruncated barcodes for their identification during the analysis.
+From a gRNA design perspective, additional constraints are needed to ensure sufficient dissimilarity between the truncated barcodes for their identification during the analysis.

 This tutorial will demonstrate how to design gRNAs for use in optical